craftingcity/The-Known-World/Prenotes Dec 03 24.md

 ### What happened?

 At the plot, they sprung the pseudo-brain's trap!
-By interacting with Ayoyt, they've captured
+By interacting with Ayoyt, they've captured the psywaves of the local fauna;
+20 - PSEUDO-BRAIN
+10 - Psy Pawns
+8 - Spaceteam
+1 - The Innocent

 We leave our heroes on the date of ...
 AF, as they ...